-- (3) Prevention of acceleration of principal.
-The amount of any periodic payment due from a servicemember under the terms of the instrument that created an obligation or liability covered by this section shall be reduced by the amount of the interest forgiven under paragraph (2) that is allocable to the period for which such payment is made. - (b) Implementation of limitation. - (1) Written notice to creditor.
+- (1) Written notice to creditor.
 In order for an obligation or liability of a servicemember to be subject to the interest rate limitation in subsection (a), the servicemember shall provide to the creditor written notice and a copy of the military orders calling the servicemember to military service and any orders further extending military service, not later than 180 days after the date of the servicemember's termination or release from military service. - (2) Limitation effective as of date of order to active duty.
 Upon receipt of written notice and a copy of orders calling a servicemember to military service, the creditor shall treat the debt in accordance with subsection (a), effective as of the date on which the servicemember is called to military service. - (c) Creditor protection.
 A court may grant a creditor relief from the limitations of this section if, in the opinion of the court, the ability of the servicemember to pay interest upon the obligation or liability at a rate in excess of 6 percent per year is not materially affected by reason of the servicemember's military service. - (d) Definitions.
 In this section: - (1) Interest.
 The term "interest" includes service charges, renewal charges, fees, or any other charges (except bona fide insurance) with respect to an obligation or liability. - (2) Obligation or liability.
-The term "obligation or liability" includes an obligation or liability consisting of a mortgage, trust deed, or other security in the nature of a mortgage. - (e) Penalty.
-Whoever knowingly violates subsection (a) shall be fined as provided in title 18, United States Code, imprisoned for not more than one year, or both.
+The term "obligation or liability" includes an obligation or liability consisting of a mortgage, trust deed, or other security in the nature of a mortgage.

+- (e) Penalty.
+Whoever knowingly violates subsection (a) shall be fined as provided in title 18, United States Code, imprisoned for not more than one year, or both.24

 Frank incurred this credit card debt as a civilian, before entering active duty.
-His entry on active duty has materially (adversely) affected his ability to meet his financial obligations, in that his salary as an officer candidate and a second lieutenant will be substantially less than the six-figure salary he had been receiving as a manager at DWI.
+His entry on active duty will materially (adversely) affect his ability to meet his financial obligations, in that his salary as an officer candidate and a second lieutenant will be substantially less than the six-figure salary he had been receiving as a manager at DWI.
 Thus, he is entitled to get the credit card interest rates reduced to 6%, while he is on active duty.

 While he is on active duty, Frank should pay as much as he can to reduce and eventually eliminate these credit card debts.
-Any payments that he makes while on active duty will be applied to principal and interest at the 6% rate, not the contract rate of 20% or more.
-When Frank leaves active duty, the interest rates will revert to the higher rates, if there is a balance remaining at that time.
-The difference between 6% and the higher contract rate is forgiven, not just deferred
+Any payments that he makes while on active duty will be applied to the principal and interest at the 6% rate, not the contract rate of 25% or more.
+When Frank leaves active duty, the interest rates will revert to higher rates, if there is a balance remaining at that time.
+The difference between 6% and the higher contract rate is forgiven, not just deferred.